PaulWeinsberg/dcmd/readme.md

 ## Built-in commands

+Built-in commands are the ones that are provided by the CLI, as the custom commands, they should be run from the project root.

 | Command | Description |
 |---------|-------------|
 | dcmd up | Initialise the project by creating services, should run again if you make a changes in your compose file |